-As regards the undated subordinated bonds and the subordinated bond maturing in 2075 (face value of EUR 2,976 million; EUR 3,250 million in 2022) the issuer can defer the coupon payments without triggering an event of default.
+As regards the undated subordinated bonds and the subordinated bond maturing in 2075 (face value of EUR 2.976 million at 31 December 2024; EUR 3.250 million at 31 December 2023) the issuer can defer the coupon payments without triggering an event of default.
 Coupons so deferred will be cumulative and must be paid in certain cases described in the related terms and conditions of the issue.

-At the date of preparation of the accompanying financial statements for issue, the Repsol Group was not in breach of any of its financial obligations or of any other obligation that could trigger the early repayment of the bonds issued by the Company.
+Repsol Group was not in breach of any of its financial obligations or of any other obligation that could trigger the early repayment of the bonds issued by the Company.